 If you are a manager, strengths benefit you too.
 Strengths give managers a language to identify which tasks, roles and activities an individual is great at.
 Not only you can optimally allocate your resources, but you can also highlight positive behaviors, reinforce them and cultivate them further, fostering development of excellence in your employees.
 Further, strengths help you as a leader to understand better the development needs of your employees and to provide corresponding support – on the basis of their unique combination of strengths.

 Finally, at an organizational and corporate level, an applied strengths approach provides a consistent framework to manage the most important asset any organization has – its human capital.
 It ensures that the organization creates an environment for every employee to maximize their individual strengths, in line with what is needed for the organization to meet its business goals.

 A strengths-based culture is cultivable and applicable at every step of the employee lifecycle – from recruitment and selection of the right candidate for the right position to career development, from succession planning to leadership development and team building.

-The strengths-based philosophy has represented a significant shift in thinking compared to the past.
+The strength-based theory has represented a significant shift in thinking compared to the past.
 While the area is far from being fully researched, it has created a fertile ground for new practices based on the strengths psychology.

-There are today countless, proven applications of the strengths-based approach.
+There are today countless, proven applications of the strength-based approach.
 Career selection, relationship building, parenting, personal and business coaching, resilience-focused therapies, community development, self-esteem building practices, traumatic stress recovery, new skill development – all these areas have started to benefit from a strengths approach.